 Six different introductory courses, as well as first-year seminars with rotating special topics, provide a broad overview of key subjects, questions, and methods in art history.
 Students can take introductory courses on African, Asian, Islamic, or Western art or the Survey of Architecture course.
 Fundamental art historical skills, such as formal analysis and iconographic interpretation, as well as college-level research and writing skills, are also taught in these classes.
-Two introductory courses are required for the major, and students may take up to three introductory courses for major credit See courses in the catalog.
+Two introductory courses are required for the major, and students may take up to three introductory courses for major credit.

 Building on the foundational subjects, questions, and methods introduced in our 100-level courses, intermediate courses further focus students’ attention on a specific style, period, region, material, or thematic topic.
 Lectures and class discussions explore the relation of art and artists to society, to the history of events and ideas, and to networks of influence and exchange.
 Students engage a variety of art historical methodologies and theories to propose and execute research projects.
-Six intermediate courses are required for the major.
-See courses in the catalog.
+Five intermediate courses are required for the major.

 Studio Art Courses

-Art history majors are required to enroll in two studio art courses.
+Art history majors are required to complete one studio art course.
 In so doing, art history majors participate in creative activity to gain insight into the complex process of creativity as it demands intellectual acuity, manual dexterity, and emotional expression.
 See studio art courses in the catalog.